 - Spread on peanut butter layer.

-- Chill until chocolate is set.
+- Chill until chocolate is set, about 30 minutes.

 - Cut into squares.